pollardd/Lora-Gate-Alarm/README.md

 # Lora-Gate-Alarm
 ```
-Receive a door bell style tone when a gate is opened a long distance away using Raspberry Pi Pico and LoRa modules.
+Receive a door bell style tone when a gate is opened a long distance away wirelessly using 2x Raspberry Pi Pico and LoRa modules.

 This project uses the follwoing hardware
 1x Raspberry Pi Pico W 2022 (wifi model)